EfficientPhys: Enabling Simple, Fast and Accurate Camera-Based Vitals Measurement: Introduction

 These preprocessing steps have several drawbacks: 1) They make assumptions about optimal normalization or representation without allowing the network to learn these features in a data-driven manner.
 2) They are computationally costly and in many cases add a significant number of operations to the video processing pipeline.
-There are several reasons why we would prefer to run camera-based physiological sensing on-device: preserving privacy, analyzing raw video (i.e., not compressed) and saving data costs and bandwidth.
-Therefore, any additional computation needs to be justified by improving model accuracy, otherwise it is considerably disadvantageous.
-Moreover, since camera-based physiological sensing is a privacy-sensitive application, it is preferable to store the data on local devices instead of streaming the video and physiological data to the cloud.
-The overhead from processing is not affordable if we aim to make the system accessible to low-end mobile devices.
+There are several reasons why running camera-based physiological sensing on-device is desirable: privacy preservation, the ability to use raw (i.e., uncompressed) video and data cost and bandwidth savings.
+Any additional computation needs to be justified by improving model accuracy.
+Moreover, since camera-based physiological sensing is a privacy-sensitive application, it is preferable to store the data on local devices instead of streaming both video and physiological data to the cloud.
+The overhead from processing is not acceptable if we aim to make the system accessible to low-end mobile devices.
 3) Many of these steps are non-trivial to implement and optimize in and of themselves.
 This makes it harder to deploy real-time systems and to replicate the implementation on different platforms.
 For instance, implementing existing methods on Android, iOS, or in JavaScript requires a significant amount of effort.
 Some libraries, such as facial landmark detection, are not even available on every platform.
 Thus, the last mile engineering using the existing methods becomes especially challenging.

 Ideally, a video-based physiological measurement method would be able to run at a high frame rate even on mobile devices, be simple to implement across different platforms, and achieve state-of-the-art performance.
 Addressing the aforementioned challenges would help achieve these properties.
 We propose a truly end-to-end network, EfficientPhys, for which the input is unprocessed video frames without requiring accurate face cropping (see Fig.~\ref{fig:preprocess_comp}).
 Due to recent advancements in visual transformers, we propose both a convolutional and visual transformer architecture and compare and contrast the performance of these two.